Critical mass (sociodynamics): Social media example

 Critical mass is fundamental for social media sites to maintain a significant userbase.
 Reaching a sustainable population is dependent on the collective rather than individual use of the technology.
 The adoption of the platform creates the effects of positive externalities whereby each additional user provides additional perceived benefits to previous and potential adopters.

 Facebook provides a good illustration of critical mass.
 In its initial stages, Facebook had limited value to users due to the lack of network effects and critical mass.
 The principle behind the strategy is that at each time Facebook enlarged the size of the community, the saturation never drops below the critical mass, reaching the desired diffusion effect discussed in Rogers' Diffusion of innovations.
 Facebook promoted the innovation to groups that were likely to adopt en masse.
 Between 2003–2004 Facebook was exclusive to universities such as Harvard, Yale and 34 other schools.
 Perceived critical mass grew amongst the student population, and by the end of 2004 more than a million students had signed up, continuing to when Facebook opened the platform to high-school and university students worldwide in 2005, before eventually launching to the public in 2006.

-By obtaining critical mass in each relative population before advancing to the next audience, Facebook developed enough saturation to become self-sustaining.
-Being self-sustained helps to grow and maintain network size, whilst also enhancing the perceived critical mass of those yet to adopt.
+Psychological Aspects

+Within social and organizational psychology, the effects of critical mass are influenced by processes related to social identity and group dynamics.
+Research by Ely indicates that in environments with low levels of representation, those from underrepresented groups may experience an increase in visibility and stereotyping, whereas in cases of higher representation there is an association to reduced stereotyping and greater access to professional support networks.
+Empirical studies by Dasgupta further show that the presence of ingroup members can diminish the effects of negative stereotypes by reducing identity threat and supporting performance outcomes.